Rafael Devers Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.06 team ERA ranks last across all league pitching staffs.
+- The Athletics' 6.07 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender 135 total home runs at a rate of 1.4 per game (second-most in baseball).
+- The Athletics give up the second-most home runs in baseball (135 total, 1.4 per game).

-- Blackburn (1-1) gets the starting nod for the Athletics in his eighth start of the season.
-He has a 4.86 ERA in 37 2/3 innings pitched, with 41 strikeouts.
+- Medina makes the start for the Athletics, his ninth of the season.
+He is 2-7 with a 6.34 ERA and 58 strikeouts through 59 2/3 innings pitched.

-- In his last time out -- in relief on Sunday, July 9 -- the right-hander tossed one inning against the Boston Red Sox, allowing two earned runs while surrendering three hits.
+- The right-hander last appeared in relief on Friday, July 7, when he threw six innings against the Boston Red Sox, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.